A Machine Learning Approach to Improving Timing Consistency between Global Route and Detailed Route: Introduction

 {\bf ``Oracle'' knowledge of post-DR parasitics improves final outcomes.} As explained earlier, the use of inaccurate parasitic and timing estimates in any timing optimization can lead to harmful pessimism (overdesign that wastes resources) or optimism (underdesign that leads to design iterations).
-We have conducted a motivating study to show the potential benefit of ``oracle'' knowledge of post-DR wire parasitics, were these parasitics to somehow be available to post-GR timing optimizations.
-Table~\ref{tbl:post-DR-motivation} shows results on four open-source 130nm~\cite{SkyWater130} testcases, seven open-source 45nm~\cite{NanGate45} testcases and two commercial 12nm testcases, using an open-source flow~\cite{ORFS}.
+We have conducted a motivating study to show the potential benefit of ``oracle'' knowledge of post-DR wire parasitics, were these parasitics to somehow be available to post-GR timing optimizations. \blueHL{Table~\ref{tbl:post-DR-motivation} shows results on four open-source 130nm~\cite{SkyWater130} testcases, seven open-source 45nm~\cite{NanGate45} testcases and two commercial 12nm testcases, using an open-source flow~\cite{ORFS}.
 As indicated in the table, some of these layouts consist of standard cells only, with no macros, while others contain a mix of standard cells and large macro blocks.
-The table highlights the cost of post-GR buffering and resizing solutions that are driven by inaccurate parasitics.
-For example, if the discrepancy as in Fig.~\ref{fig:linear-fit} can be corrected in post-GR for each design, the improvement in the post-DR worst slack (WS) for these designs can be as much as 240ps ($-0.48$ns $\rightarrow$ $-0.24$ns).
-We ascribe the WS improvement to the early identification of true (post-DR) timing violations, which allows post-GR optimizations to efficiently buffer nets and resize logic gates on truly critical timing paths.
+The table highlights the cost of post-GR buffering and resizing solutions that are driven by inaccurate parasitics, \greenHL{and also lists the utilization for each design}.
+For example, if the discrepancy as in Fig.~\ref{fig:linear-fit} is corrected in post-GR for each design, the improvement in the post-DR worst slack (WS) for these designs can be as much as 240ps ($-0.48$ns $\rightarrow$ $-0.24$ns).} We ascribe the WS improvement to the early identification of true (post-DR) timing violations, which allows post-GR optimizations to efficiently buffer nets and resize logic gates on truly critical timing paths.
 In the absence of accurate prediction, these timing paths might be missed due to optimism, or unnecessarily buffered and resized due to pessimism.
-This motivates the key result of our work, which is to apply machine learning (ML) to close the post-GR-to-post-DR parasitic estimation gap.
+This motivates the key result of our work, which is to apply machine learning (ML) to close the post-GR-to-post-DR parasitic estimation gap. \greenHL{On closer inspection, we see that the designs with smaller post-DR WS improvement in Table~\ref{tbl:post-DR-motivation} correspond to high values of utilization.
+For example, riscv32i has the highest utilization among 130nm designs without macros, and swerv\_wrapper has the highest utilization among 45nm designs with macros.
+In these designs, \greenHL{fewer options are available for resizing and buffering in post-GR timing optimization, resulting in fewer perturbations due to these operations.
+This may partially explain why post-DR WNS from the flows based on GR-based and DR-based parasitics are quite close.}}